m-31/puppetdb_query/README.md

 The puppet database schema is not designed for complicated queries on numerous nodes.
 Here we provide an implementation for storing and querying node facts in a mongodb.

+Currently the implementation supports only puppetdb api V 3.

 ## Installation

 Add this line to your application's Gemfile: